Homebrew (video games): SNES / Super Famicom

 Bung Enterprises released the Game Doctor SF hardware series.
 It allows users to copy games and run new games on SNES hardware.
 ROMs can be converted into the Game Doctor SF format and put onto a 3 1/2" floppy.
 Games as large as twelve megabits can be put on floppy disks formatted to 1.6 megabytes.
 An alternative device is the Super Flash, by Tototek, which allows multiple games to be burned onto a flash memory chip in a cartridge.
 This allows games as large as 48 megabits.
 The system can also program compatibility with a C compiler.
-The language program interest growth from French fans, porting Konami’s Asterix beat ‘em up.
+The language program interest growth from French fans, porting Konami's Asterix beat 'em up.

 The run and gun game Alisha's Adventure used original Super Famicom development hardware.
 WaterMelon's action role-playing game codenamed ProjectN is a brand-new homebrew game for the SNES that is currently in development.
 Dottie -dreads nought- has been released for the 2021 SNESdev Game Jam, among Supercooked in 2022.

 Neo-Geo MVS, AES, and CD

 The Neo-Geo Home Cart and Arcade Systems can be tough candidates for homebrew development.
 Neo-Geo AES (Advanced Entertainment System) and MVS (Multi-Video System) cartridges have two separate boards: one for video, and one for sound.
 If programming a cartridge for the system were to occur, it would involve replacing the old ROM chips with one's newly programmed ones as the cartridges are in a sense, Arcade boards.
 NGDevTeam, who have released Fast Striker and Gunlord, simply printed out their own board and soldered their own ROM chips onto it; this, however, can cause the Universe Bios logo to look corrupted if a custom BIOS were to be programmed.
 Programming for the Neo-Geo CD, however, is easier than programming for cartridges.
 The CDs themselves can actually contain both sound and video respectively.
 Depending on the Megabit count for a game program, load times will vary.
 A CD game with low Megabit counts will load only one time, whereas a CD game with higher megabit counts could load in between scenes, or rounds.
 As of 2014, other full games have been scheduled for release in physical form, such as Neo Xyx.

-Razoola, programmer of the Neo-Geo Universe Bios, was working in January 23rd, 2019 on a "Skeleton Game Driver" that supports two players.
+Razoola, programmer of the Neo-Geo Universe Bios, was working on January 23rd, 2019 on a "Skeleton Game Driver" that supports two players.
 This ROM is meant to remedy the corrupted Universe Bios Screens, as well as work with an unmodified/stock Neo-Geo MVS or AES.

 Razion is an example of an original Neo Geo game ported over to modern consoles, in this case the Nintendo Switch.